 - Install a rain shutoff switch, these inexpensive devices can be retrofitted to almost any system and will prevent your system from turning on while it's raining

 - Minimize lawn area by using ground covers other than grass

-- Select drought-tolerant flor and group according to their water needs
+- Select drought-tolerant flora and group according to their water needs

 - Use mulch to retain moisture and reduce weed growth

-- Use rain barrels to gather rain water
+- Use rain barrels to collect rain water for outdoor plant use

 - Avoid ornamental water features (such as fountains) and free-flowing water toys